 The testing program is designed to provide a systematic means of assessing student mastery of basic skills, to provide learning situations that require critical thinking skills, and to evaluate the academic program of the school.

 - In September, January, and May, all students in grades 3 through 7 take computer adaptive standardized tests.
-Administered over time, Scantron Performance Series provides a longitudinal view of student growth in core curriculum areas (Reading, English Language Arts, and Mathematics).
+Administered over time, Measure of Academic Progress (M.A.P.) provides a longitudinal view of student growth in core curriculum areas (reading, language arts, and mathematics).

-- In the fall and spring, preschool, kindergarten and grade 1 students undergo PALS Testing.
-PALS (Phonological Awareness and Literacy Screening) is a part of Virginia’s Early Intervention Reading Initiative, which focuses on providing early reading intervention.
+- In the fall and spring, preschool, kindergarten and grade 1 students undergo Phonological Awareness and Literacy Screening (P.A.L.S.).
+P.A.L.S. is a part of Virginia’s Early Intervention Reading Initiative, which focuses on providing early reading intervention.

 Newly-registered students entering grades 2 through 8 may be required to complete reading and math assessments prior to the start of school.